-1.3 Defining tephras, cryptotephras
+1.3 Defining tephras and cryptotephras

-'Tephra' is a collective term comprising all the explosively-erupted, fragmental volcanic material - pyroclasts - of any grain size (ash, lapilli, blocks or bombs), composition, or emplacement mechanism (Wright et al., 1981; Froggatt and Lowe, 1990; Cashman and Scheu, 2015).
-Throughout this article, 'tephra' refers mainly to pyroclastic deposits (cf. material) that are predominantly unconsolidated (Schmid, 1981; Le Maitre, 2002).
-Pluralization as 'tephras', with the appended 's', is appropriate in modern geoscientific usage of transliterations and avoids ambiguity (Froggatt and Lowe, 1990; Juvigné, 1990; Lowe, 2011a).
+"Tephra" is a collective term comprising all of the explosively erupted, fragmental volcanic material - pyroclasts - of any grain size (e.g. ash, lapilli, and blocks or bombs), composition, or emplacement mechanism (Wright et al., 1981; Froggatt and Lowe, 1990; Cashman and Scheu, 2015).
+Throughout this article, the word tephra refers mainly to pyroclastic deposits (cf. material) that are predominantly unconsolidated (Schmid, 1981; Le Maitre, 2002).
+Pluralization as "tephras", with the appended "s", is appropriate in modern geoscientific usage of transliterations and avoids ambiguity (Froggatt and Lowe, 1990; Juvigné, 1990; Lowe, 2011a).